- 2006, Ph.D., Culture, Curriculum, and Change, School of Education, The University of North Carolina at Chapel Hill

 I am not sure teaching is a "profession," and while we certainly gain something by calling it that, I wonder what we lose.
 I like "vocation" better.

 I think burnout prevention is an urgent issue in all caring professions, especially teaching.
 I think "burnout" is the wrong word to describe the issue, actually, because it suggests that there's something more wrong with the teacher than the system she is working in.
 "Demoralization" is more accurate.
 I think that medical education is doing better work on the issue than we are, and I try to bring insights from their world into ours.

-Title: Associate Professor, Associate Director of the Doctoral Program in Educational Leadership
+Title: Professor, Associate Director of the Doctoral Program in Educational Leadership

 Department: Department of Leadership and Educational Studies